How to write the date in Japanese - A Beginner’s Guide

 Dates in Japanese are typically written using kanji, as they provide a clear and standardized format.
 However, when speaking or writing for beginners, hiragana may sometimes be used for clarity.
 For example, 3月5日 (March 5) is commonly written with kanji, but in hiragana, it could be written as さんがつ いつか (sangatsu itsuka).

-1. How do I write my birthdate?
+1. How do I write my birthdate in Japanese?

 To write your birth date, follow the format YYYY年MM月DD日 (Year-Month-Day).
 For example, if you were born on July 20, 1995, you would write 1995年7月20日.
 If using the traditional era system, it would be 平成7年7月20日 (Heisei 7-nen, 7-gatsu, 20-nichi).